Haymarket railway station: 1924 accident

 On 28 July 1924, a passenger train ignored a stop signal and collided with a second train at the station.
 Five people were killed.
 According to the report written by Colonel J. W. Pringle for the Ministry of Transport, the accident was a SPAD (Signal Passed at Danger) caused by the position of the driver, his misreading of the signal, and his not being able to hear the warning bell owing to the noise of the engine.

 Transport interchange

 The railway station is served by Edinburgh Trams service, which began operating in May 2014.
-Renovations to the station, in compliance with the Edinburgh to Glasgow Improvement Programme, have turned it into an intermodal transport interchange, whereby it is simple to connect between the trams, bus services (including Lothian Buses, McGill's Scotland East and Scottish Citylink) and taxi services.
+Renovations to the station, in compliance with the Edinburgh to Glasgow Improvement Programme, have turned it into an intermodal transport interchange, whereby it is simple to connect between the trams, bus services (including Lothian Buses, McGill's Scotland East, Bright Bus Airport Express, and Scottish Citylink) and taxi services.
 The 900 Edinburgh–Glasgow bus service calls here.

 Services

 Platforms and layout

 Haymarket has a total of 5 platforms, numbered 0 to 4.
 Platforms 1 and 2 are used for trains to/from stations across the River Forth (accessed via the Forth Rail bridge).
 Platforms 3 and 4 are used for trains to Glasgow as well as all West Coast Main Line Services.
+Platform 0 is a little-used bay platform on the north side of the station for the small number of services which are timetabled to start from (and terminate at) the station instead of Waverley.